 Concussion Care That Actually Understands You

 There is a deep loneliness that comes with concussion and brain injury.
 Not just because things are harder, but because so much of what you’re dealing with is invisible.
 You may look “fine” while your nervous system is overwhelmed, your emotions feel unrecognizable, and your body won’t cooperate the way it used to.
-It’s isolating to live inside a reality that others can’t see and often don’t understand.
-Recovery after a brain injury is complex, and traditional talk therapies don’t always cover all the physical, emotional, and cognitive aspects involved.

 I get it — because I’ve been there.